-Data standards definitions reside in the TSRG in the FX Projects Repository and are available to FX Project Owners as part of the procurement process.
+Data standards definitions reside in the TSRG in the FXPR at FX Hub > Reference Materials > Category: Technology and are available to FX Project Owners as part of the procurement process.
 Procurement responses should acknowledge, accept, and demonstrate understanding of FX Data Standards compliance expectations.
 The Agency will evaluate if each potential FX Project Owner meets the procurement requirements which include agreement to comply with FX Data Standards and consider any FX Project Owner recommendations to update or adopt new FX Data Standards.
 The benefits of assessing FX Data Standards during the procurement process include: